shiv-chan/learning-journal/HTML/Forms.md

 />
 ```

-### Tips
+## Tips

 - `autocomplete`

-`autocomplete` attribute controls each browser's autocomplete function kicks in or not or what type of value should be filled in the input.
+<br>`autocomplete` attribute controls each browser's autocomplete function kicks in or not or what type of value should be filled in the input.

 ```html
 <!-- let the browser fill the username and password automatically -->